open-compensation-token-license/license-token-website/wikisrc/how-to-get-sponsored-for-open-source.md

 - **Workshops & Events**: Learn about token-based funding, project best practices, and upcoming hackathons held across Bangalore’s major tech hotspots (Koramangala, HSR Layout, Whitefield, and others).
 - **On-Chain Compensation**: This well-established Blockchain License ensures that open source contributors receive transparent and tangible rewards for their work.

 For more insights on [open source sponsorship](https://www.license-token.com/wiki/open-source-sponsorship), explore our detailed guide.
+You might also be interested in understanding the [open source project sponsorship platforms](https://www.license-token.com/wiki/open-source-project-sponsorship-platforms) available to diversify your funding channels.

 ---